-However it’s no problem to load these spools with your own thread.
+However it’s no problem to reload these spools with your own thread.
 There’s a handy slot/groove inside the spool at one end which grips the starting twist or two of the thread as you wind.
 With finer thread you can make much longer (and finer) braids.
 So far I’ve used fine weaving wool, #3 crochet cotton, and embroidery floss:

 Two bracelets for comparison.
 Left bracelet was made with size 3 crochet cotton that I wound onto empty KumiKreator spools (12 spools).
 Right bracelet is an 8-spool bracelet made with the KumiKreator synthetic thread.
 Both have the Kumikreator plastic clasps, which come in two colors.
-Easy to attach (no gluing) but difficult to use – they are hard to connect and to unsnap.
+Easy to attach (no gluing) but difficult to use – they are hard to snap and unsnap.
 In a youtube video, I saw one child simply rolling her bracelet onto her wrist without using the clasp.